ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 ```

-## 6.8 Goodness of relational thinking
+## 6.8 Relational thinking  is good!

+Congratulations for readers for making it this far!
+Relational thinking might feel hard but it also brings so much value to our thinking and how we interact with the world around us!
+Here is our two cents on why we think so!

 #### Relational thinking shifts vocabulary

-We would like to bring reader's attention to the some vocabulary common in practice since language influences thinking and vice versa.
+We would first like to bring reader's attention to the some vocabulary common in practice since language influences thinking and vice versa.

-The idea of "Find and replace" is a crude one in the sense it is unaware of the context of replacement.
-A text editor will allow me to replace "truth" by "lie" anywhere in the document.
+The idea of "Find and replace" is a crude one in the sense that it is unaware of the context of replacement.
+A text editor will allow me to replace "truth" by "lie" anywhere in a document.
 Context-unaware find and replace leads to chaos.

-The mathematics we used to "find-and-replace" in graphs tells us that it is not a replacement, rather it is integration of a new pattern in the place of an exisiting pattern.
-To integrate is organic and harmonoius by nature!
-While to replace has an air of superiority about it!
+The mathematics we used to "find-and-replace" in graphs tells us that it is not a replacement, rather it is a careful integration of a new pattern in the place of an exisiting pattern. *To integrate* is organic and harmonoius by nature!
+While *to replace* has an air of superiority about it!
 Replace is useful -- replacing inflated tyres, replacing broken chain, etc.!
-However, in situations involving multiple interconnected entities, relational thinking recommends a shift in vocabulary from "Find-and-replace" to "Find-and-integrate".
+However, in situations involving multiple interconnected entities, relational thinking recommends a shift in vocabulary from "Find-and-replace" to "Find-and-integrate" ot become a whole!

 :::{admonition} Slogan
 :class: tip